Skip to main content

 • Fix grammar and tone — Quick cleanup of rough drafts before sharing

-• Extract action items — Highlight a block of meeting notes and extract specific to-dos
+• Extract action items — Highlight a block of meeting notes and pull out specific to-dos

 • Translate — Useful when reading research papers or articles in other languages

-I do not use Notion AI for generating final content — the output needs too much editing.
-But for structuring ideas, summarizing long text, and extracting patterns from messy notes, it saves me real time.
+I don't use Notion AI for generating final content — the output needs too much editing to be worth it for that.
+But for structuring ideas, summarizing long text, and extracting patterns from messy notes?
+It saves me real time.
+Probably 30-40 minutes a week if I had to guess.

 Notion API Automations

+Here's where things get fun for anyone who's comfortable with code.
 The Notion API opens up powerful automation possibilities.
 I use it with a simple Node.js script and cron jobs for recurring tasks.
+If you want to explore more scripting approaches that pair well with Notion workflows, our guide on Python automation scripts for everyday tasks is worth checking out.

 Example: Auto-Create Daily Habit Tracker Entry